suresh/archive-blog/about.md

 permalink: /about/index.html
 title: About Suresh Shanmugam
 description: >-
   I am a data scientist.
-I help improve operations of businesses using have experience in using data and models.
+I help improve operations of businesses using data and models.
+I have work experience in Financial Services Industry and Technology companies.
 tags:
   - about
   - Jekyll